HiyaGada/SLAM_internship/100_Tests/Photos/README.md

 Type 1 gave fairly good results in most cases.
 However it gave a singular matrix error when the origin was taken too far away from the landmarks.
 Decreasing the time interval would help but would increase the cost.

 Type 3 is the best if our input has a lot of noise and when the origin is far away, which is usually the worst possible case.

+Type 2 gives worse value as we take the origin (landmark part) far away from the locality of the actual landmarks.

+Type 1 and Type 3, counter intuitively, show a somewhat decreasing value as we take the origin farther away.

+As we increase noise, the value increases for all types, as expected.